Types of surgery for bowel cancer

 There are different types of surgery for bowel cancer.
 The operation you have depends on where the cancer is in your bowel, its type and size, and whether it has spread.

 If you have a very small, early stage cancer, the surgeon may just remove the cancer from the bowel lining, along with a border of healthy tissue.
 This operation is called a local resection.

 If your cancer is larger, the surgeon will remove the part of the bowel where the cancer is and join the two ends back together again.
 They will also remove nearby lymph nodes in the abdomen, in case the cancer has spread there.
-With rectal cancer, the surgeon usually also removes the sheet of body tissue that covers the bowel (the mesentery).
+With cancer of the back passage (rectal cancer), the surgeon usually also removes the sheet of body tissue that covers the bowel (the mesentery).

 To give the bowel time to heal, the surgeon may want to make a temporary colostomy or ileostomy.
-This opening from the bowel leads to the surface of the abdomen and is called a stoma.
-You collect waste matter from the bowel into a special bag over the opening.
+This is an opening from the bowel that leads to the surface of the abdomen and is called a stoma.
+Waste matter from the bowel collects into a special bag over the opening.
 You have another operation to repair the stoma after a few months.
 If you have a lot of your bowel or rectum removed, the surgeon may have to make a permanent stoma, but most people don't need this.
-They will discuss this with you before the operation.
+The surgeon will discuss this with you before the operation.

-In the past few years surgeons have been developing keyhole surgery to remove early stage bowel tumours.
+In the past few years surgeons have been developing keyhole surgery.
+This removes early stage bowel tumours through several very small cuts in the skin and muscle.
 This type of operation is called a laparoscopic resection.